 What if my player is injured and won't be released from the doctor to try out in May?
 Injured players MUST register BEFORE try outs end -- even if they can not attend the dates of the scheduled try outs.
 They will be allowed to try out at a later date.

 What if my player plays forward or midfielder, but the ODP coaches have him/her playing defense?
 Try outs for the ODP pool/teams are simply that, try outs for a "team".
 The head coach of that team decides where best suited your player should play, based on the abilities of all of the team members at his/her disposal.
 You should keep an open mind, and perhaps the ODP coach will inspire a new position in your player that propels them into the next level.
 Because telling a coach, as a player, "I only play midfield" (or forward - or defense) when the coach already sees 5 midfielders better qualified that your player could keep them from being selected to the pool or team.

 My player was in the Regional pool, do they have to try out again?
 YES, in order to be considered for a team this year EVERYONE must try out each year.

 What is "Regional pool" or Region IV?
 The United States is divided up into 4 Regions with approximately 12-13 states in each.
-Each State is given the opportunity to select up to 18 players per age group to represent their State in different events that Regional Coaches attend and identify players that could be selected for the "Regional Pool", or even Regional team, that will be evaluated for the National Pool and team.
+Each State is given the opportunity to select up to 18 players per age group to represent their State in different events/tournaments that Regional Coaches may attend and identify players that could be selected for the "Regional Pool", or even Regional team.
+Once part of the Regional team they could be evaluated for the National Pool and team.

 What if I am planning to travel with my player, do I have to stay in any specific hotel?
 No, you can make your own hotel/travel arrangements to fit into your budget.